gombik-app/QR-Code-Generator/README.md

-# 📷 Text QR Code Generator
+# 📷 QR Code Generator

-**Text QR Code Generator** is a simple, fast, and privacy-friendly Android app that lets you generate QR codes from any text — completely offline and ad-free.
+**QR Code Generator** is a simple, fast, and privacy-friendly Android app that lets you generate QR codes from any text — completely offline and ad-free.

 ---